 At 5’03”, ‘A Day in The Life’ was longer than anything The Beatles had previously released, and marked an end to the masterpiece, ‘Sgt.
 Pepper’s Lonely Hearts Club Band’.

-Millie, a second year Marketing student at Liverpool University, is currently Marketing Intern at The Beatles Story.
+Millie is a second year Marketing student at Liverpool University and currently Marketing Intern at The Beatles Story.

 Become a member today to receive our e-newsletter for the latest news, offers and updates.